 - Creating Support

 - My Account

 Taj Mahal was born on this date in 1942.
-He is an African American musician, singer, artist, and producer.
+He is a Black musician, singer, artist, and producer.

 He returned to a full recording and touring schedule in the 1990s, including the musical scores for the Langston Hughes/Zora Neale Hurston play Mule Bone (1991) and the movie Zebrahead (1992).
 Later in the decade, Dancing the Blues (1993), Phantom Blues (1996), An Evening of Acoustic Music (1996) and the Grammy Award-winning Se-or Blues (1997).
 He continues to explore world music with World Music in 1993.
 He joined Indian classical musicians on Mumtaz Mahal in 1995; recorded Sacred Island, a blend of Hawaiian music and blues, with The Hula Blues in 1998, and paired with Malian kora player Toumani Diabate for Kulanjan in 1999.

 Since 2000, Taj has released a second Grammy-winning album, Shoutin' in Key (2000) and recorded a second album with The Hula Blues (2003's lush Hanapepe Dream).
 A self-taught musician, Taj Mahal plays more than 20 instruments.